SDS logo

 • Common causes of dental anxiety

-• The role of open communication with your dentist
+• The importance of communication with your dental provider

 Understanding Dental Anxiety: What Causes It?